Brmlia/brmlia/README.md

 ### CI Builds

-For circleCI build-deploy process, all warnings are treated as errors (unless the environment variable `CI=FALSE` is set, or other work-around), so expect that to fail for any build that has eslint warnings.
+For circleCI build-deploy process (only run on commits/PRs to master), all warnings are treated as errors (unless the environment variable `CI=FALSE` is set, or other work-around), so expect that to fail for any build that has eslint warnings.
 To disable a warning explicitly, add a commented eslint directive above the location.